openhab/website/blog/2023-12-22-openhab-4-1-release.md

 To support currencies, openHAB adds a new type of service: the `CurrencyProvider`.
 A `CurrencyProvider` can support one or more currencies (with at least the "currency code" as identifier) and brings the information how to convert between them.

-Out of the box openHAB brings two very basic `CurrencyProviders`, both support only one currency, but you can still use them for calculations.
+Out of the box openHAB comes with two very basic `CurrencyProviders`, both support only one currency, but you can still use them for calculations.
 The "locale base currency provider" selects the currency based on the configured locale, so in Germany the currency will be "EUR", in Denmark it will be "DKK".
 The "fixed currency provider" allows you to define your own currency, you just have to set a three-letter code (see [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217)) that identifies it.